Teacher barricades himself in class, fires gun; no one hurt

 Threats have been made at schools across the country in the wake of the Feb.
 14 shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

-Dalton has about 2,000 students, according to its website.
-It is located about 90 miles (145 kilometers) north of Atlanta.
+Dalton High has about 2,000 students.
+The school is about 90 miles (145 kilometers) north of Atlanta.

-Dalton is known as the Carpet Capital of the World, since much of the carpet for U.S. and world markets is produced within a 25-mile (40-kilometer) radius of the city.

 Hartounian reported from Phoenix.
 AP writer Jacob Jordan also contributed to this report.